aphp/edsnlp/docs/tutorials/qualifying-entities-with-llm.md

 # Using a LLM as a span qualifier
 In this tutorial we woud learn how to use the `LLMSpanClassifier` pipe to qualify spans.
-You should install the extra dependencies before:
+You should install the extra dependencies before in a python environment (python>='3.8'):
 ```bash
 pip install edsnlp[llm]
 ```